-- There were arrangements in place to ensure the staff were kept informed and up-to-date staff including newsletters and e-mail bulletins from senior staff at the organisation.
-However these arrangements did not ensure that information reached all staff.
-For example the service relied on agencies to relay information and agency staff told us they did not always receive this information.
-Non-clinical staff also told us they did not have the same level of information provided relevant to their role as clinical staff had. - Staff told us there was an open culture within the service and they had the opportunity to raise any issues and felt confident and supported in doing so. - Staff said they felt respected, valued and supported.
+- There were arrangements in place to ensure the staff were kept informed and up-to-date.
+This included newsletters and e-mails from senior staff at the organisation; however non-clinical staff did not have the same level of information relevant to their role. - Staff told us there was an open culture within the service and they had the opportunity to raise any issues and felt confident and supported in doing so. - Staff said they felt respected, valued and supported.